zhangjiatao/GMUC/README.md

-# Few-shot Uncertain Relation Learning
+# Gaussian Metric Learning for Few-Shot Uncertain Knowledge Graph Completion

 ## Install
 Make sure your local environment has the following installed: